All Alan Wake 2 Nursery Rhymes Locations And Solutions

-While you may choose to focus on completing the story, there is plenty to be getting on with on the side in Alan Wake 2.
+While you may choose to focus on completing the story, there is plenty to be getting on with on the sidelines in Alan Wake 2.

-The Alan Wake 2 Nursery Rhymes, for example, are well worth finding and completing – doing so will unlock some useful gear.
+The Alan Wake 2 Nursery Rhymes, for example, are worth finding and completing as doing so will unlock some useful gear.

 There are 17 Nursery Rhymes to find and solve in Remedy Entertainment’s survival horror sequel.
 Five are located in Cauldron Lake, eight are in Watery and three can be found in Bright Falls.

 During your spooky travels, you’ll encounter Nursery Rhymes in various places.
 You should spot a sheet of paper, chalk drawings and a little doll nearby.
-You need to follow the clues in the rhymes to place the dolls in the right places.
+You need to follow the clues in the rhymes to place the dolls in the right places and solve each riddle.

-Put the dolls in the correct place in the drawings to solve each riddle.
 Do this to unlock Charms to upgrade Saga’s skills.
-Remember to keep hold of those dolls, too!
+Remember to hold on to those dolls!
 You’ll need them to complete multiple puzzles, so pick them back up once you complete a Nursery Rhyme.

-Keep on reading to find out how to complete all Alan Wake 2 Nursery Rhymes – here are all 17 Nursery Rhyme locations and solutions.
+Keep on reading to find out how to complete all Alan Wake 2 Nursery Rhymes.

 ‘Alan Wake 2’ Nursery Rhymes: All locations and solutions explained